Manchin Statement on Permitting Reform Vote

 And this piece of legislation, without the permitting, what we've been able to do so much in the bipartisan infrastructure bill, the Inflation Reduction Act, and now having this to be able to put it into operation is something that's desperately needed.

-With that, Mr. President, I can only say that I pray to the good lord that we can put our politics aside and look at what's needed and go back home and tell the people this was absolutely -- it's a win for It truly is a win for everybody.
+With that, Mr. President, I can only say that I pray to the good lord that we can put our politics aside and look at what's needed and go back home and tell the people this was absolutely a win.
+It truly is a win for everybody.

 And this is something that I don't know how we can explain it if we vote against it.
 I don't know how we wouldn't vote for it and it's something we all want.
 Let me make one more point.